Sales pipeline size matters.

-It’s the same one as experienced by Colin Parish, VP of Modernis.
+It’s the same as that experienced by Colin Parish, VP of Modernis.

-Put simply, his team had lots of opportunities with Close Dates in the past.
-Colin said the chart looked more like a bedraggled washing line.
+Colin’s team had lots of opportunities with Close Dates in the past.
+He said the chart looked more like a bedraggled washing line.

-2. Measure pipeline size using the funnel chart
+2. Measure sales pipeline size using the funnel chart

-This chart measures the pipeline size in the form of a traditional sales funnel.
+This chart measures the sales pipeline size in the form of a traditional sales funnel.

 Why this dashboard chart is useful

-The funnel chart is a good way to check whether the pipeline is in proportion.
+The funnel chart is an excellent way to check whether the pipeline is in proportion.
 In other words, does the overall shape of the funnel look healthy?

 Here’s another example.
 Look at the funnel size chart below.

-The total pipeline value is exactly the same.
-But the pipeline is short of deals at the first Opportunity Stage, Prospecting.
+The total pipeline value is the same.
+However, the pipeline is short of deals at the first Opportunity Stage, Prospecting.
 We need to ask, is this highlighting a sales revenue problem further down the line?

 There’s no time context.
 The chart shows the total pipeline size, irrespective of when those deals are likely to close.
-This means, for example, we may have lots of early stage funnel, but it all has an unrealistic near-time close date.
-That’s why its better to start with the Close Date and Stage chart highlighted earlier.
+Therefore we may have lots of early-stage funnel, but it all has an unrealistic near-time close date.
+That’s why it is better to start with the Close Date and Stage chart highlighted earlier.